robzolkos/claude-commands/work.md

 </plan>

 Remember, your task is to create a plan, not to implement the changes.
 Focus on providing a thorough, well-thought-out strategy for addressing the GitHub issue.
 Then ASK FOR APPROVAL BEFORE YOU START WORKING ON THE TODO LIST.

+Once you start working on the issue - tick off the tasks in the issue as complete them (if there are any).